janosgyerik/shellscripts/README.md

     Extract an icon image from a platter of icon images.

+* bash/find-recent.sh

+    Find and sort files by atime/ctime/mtime

 * bash/flac2mp3.sh

     Convert FLAC files to MP3 using flac and lame

+* bash/git.sh

+    Perform repository operations on a tree of Git repositories

 * bash/icons2dim.sh